 Out with the Old, In with the New.
 To teach your kids to live just a bit more simply, to accumulate less stuff, and not to hold onto what they have too tightly, require that for however many gifts they get for Christmas, they have to get rid of the same number of their old toys/clothes.
 Throw away or donate what they discard.

 Glass Wax Stencils.
 This is a tradition from Kate’s family that we plan to carry into ours.
 Glass wax is a liquid window cleaner that comes out pinkish and dries with a white frost.
 By blotting it with a sponge over stencils, you can, as the makers of glass wax used to tout, “turn you window into a winter wonderland!”
 Stenciling with glass wax used to be popular decades ago, but has almost entirely disappeared, making both the stencils and the wax hard to find.
-Look for the stencils on ebay and the glass wax at the Vermont Country Store.
+You can search for it on eBay.

 Pickle on the Christmas Tree.
 Legend has it that during the Civil War, Private John C. Lower was being held at a prison camp and was given a pickle on Christmas Eve by one of the guards.
 Starving, he believed the pickle helped save his life, and after the war he began a tradition of hiding a pickle on the Christmas tree on Christmas Eve for his family to find the next morning.
 Other origin stories for this 19th century American tradition are floated as well.
 Nowadays, a pickle ornament is hung on the tree on Christmas Eve and whoever finds the pickle first the next morning gets an extra gift or is promised a year of good fortune.